Author · Doctoral Researcher · CHRO · Leadership Thinker

 McKinsey & Company / PwC / Li & Fung

-23+ years of senior HR leadership across Asia, Africa & Europe
+Over two decades of senior HR leadership across Asia, Africa & Europe

 Affiliations